Yuki23329626/youtube-downloader-chrome-extension/README.md

 ## Compile

+To install a standalone pyinstaller for yt-dlp,
-You can follow the instructions of the origin project(yt-dlp) to install the standalone pyinstaller
+You can follow the instructions of the origin project(yt-dlp)
 in order to compile your own project.

 See [description_about_yt-dlp](https://github.com/yt-dlp/yt-dlp#compile)